-During counseling sessions, I provide play therapy and sandtray therapy for children between the ages of 4 and 12.
+I incorporate play therapy and/or sandtray therapy into the counseling process to help children express, process, and manage their emotions on a deeper level.
 Play is the natural way that children explore and learn.
-Child-centered play therapy and sandtray therapy approaches provide children with an opportunity to express themselves in a nonjudgmental and accepting environment.
-This nonthreatening approach helps children work through and resolve their underlying struggles, fears, and concerns.
+Child-centered therapy provides children with an opportunity to express themselves in a nonjudgmental and accepting environment.
+This nonthreatening approach helps children work through and process their feelings as well as resolve their underlying distress at their own pace.

 With play therapy, children select from a variety of toys in the playroom and act out various scenarios and stories.
 In sandtray therapy, children select figures to create a scene in a tray filled with sand.
-When a child finishes his or her scene in the sandtray, he or she tell a story about what is happening in their scene.
-Both approaches help children discover new and more beneficial ways of resolving and dealing with their individual challenges.
+When a child finishes his or her scene in the sandtray, he or she can tell a story about what is happening in their scene.
+Both approaches help children discover new and more beneficial ways of responding and coping with their individual challenges.